skybrud/Skybrud.Umbraco.Redirects/v4/configuration/dashboard.md

+---
+teaser: Read more about how to control the default redirects dashboard.
+---

 # Dashboard

 The main component of the package UI-wise is the dashboard where editors can see all existing redirects, as well as creating, editing and deleting redirects.